-Negotiated management fees paid by you to us on O and U.S.\$-O Series securities will not be deductible from the income earned on those securities.
+Negotiated management fees paid by you to us on O and U.S.\$-O Series units will not be deductible from the income earned on those units.

-As for the service fees you pay us on N and NR Series securities, you should consult your tax advisor about the deductibility of such fees.
+As for the service fees you pay us on N and NR Series units, you should consult your tax advisor about the deductibility of such fees.